charukiesz/MarsRoverKata/README.md

 M Moves the Rover forward by one grid point, maintaining the same heading (i.e. from where the Rover is facing (its orientation)).

+**N.B.**
-**N.B.** Assume that the square directly North from (x, y) is (x, y+1).
+Assume that the square directly North from (x, y) is (x, y+1).
 Inputs into the Program
 First Line of Input to the Program
 The first line inputted into the program represents the upper-right coordinates of the Plateau.
 5 5
 This Plateau has maximum (x, y) co-ordinates of (5, 5).
 N.B.
 Assume that the lower-left coordinates is (0, 0).
-Subsequent Lines of Input into the Program - Input to Rovers This represents the instructions to move the rovers.
+Subsequent Lines of Input into the Program - Input to Rovers
+This represents the instructions to move the rovers.
 Each rover receives two lines of input.
-First Line of Input to a Rover
+First Line of Input to a Rove  r
 The Rover’s position is represented by two integers representing the X and Y coordinates and a letter representing where the Rover is facing (its orientation).
 1 2 N
 Second Line of Input to a Rover
 A string of letters representing the instructions to move the Rover around the Plateau.
-Movement Rules
+Movement Rule  s
 Rovers move sequentially, this means that the first Rover needs to finish moving first before the next one can move.
 Output
 For each Rover, the output represents its final position (final coordinates and where it is facing).
-Example Test Case
+*Example Test Case*
 Lines of Input to the Program:
 5 5
 1 2 N
 LMLMLMLMM
 3 3 E
 MMRMMRMRRM
 Expected Output:
 1 3 N
 5 1 E